Beyond Pressure Points: How Adjustable Saddles Are Changing Tailbone Pain for Cyclists

 2. Width adjustability to accommodate your specific sit bone width

-3. Angle customization for each side of the saddle to match pelvic rotation
+3. Angle customization for each side to match pelvic rotation

-4. Relief zone positioning that can be tailored to your unique tailbone structure
+4. Relief zone positioning tailored to your unique tailbone structure

 For tailbone pain sufferers, this means no more hoping that a manufacturer's standard cutout happens to align with your anatomy.
 You can create a pressure relief pattern specific to your body.